Mohitlikestocode/ASTITVA-Academic-Support-tool/README.md

 👉 No **single view** exists to show when a student is slipping in **multiple areas simultaneously**.

-Commercial analytics platforms are **expensive** and demand **heavy maintenance**—beyond the reach of most public institutes.
+Plus the problem statement says that Commercial analytics (Such as blackboard itself) platforms are **expensive** and demand **heavy maintenance**—beyond the reach of most public institutes.
+##That's where we came with the idea of ASTITVA.

 ---

-# We would like to pursue this idea deeply into the "Internet in a box" concept, so we can reach the remotest of the village, and even without internet connection, the teachers and admins can care and analyse the students.
+## ps - We would like to pursue this idea deeply into the "Internet in a box" concept in our next level, so we can reach the remotest of the village, and even without internet connection, the teachers and admins can care and analyse the students.
+That will be our implementation plan in the later stages!

 ## 💡 Our Solution — *ASTITVA*
 A lightweight, transparent, and ML-powered platform that: